labseven/ComSci-BlackDeath/reports/updated_final_report.md

 They plot historical mortality rates against centrality (degree, closeness, and clustering coefficient) to show that cities with high centrality tend to have higher mortality rates.
 Then, they show [4.1] that in their simulation, cities with high centrality were infected more often.

-Finally, they propose that a possible reason that cities with high centrality had higher mortality is that they got infected more often.
+Finally, they propose that a possible reason that central cities had higher mortality is that they got reinfected more often.
 They speculate that “[t]he overall mortality rate will be the cumulative outcome of partial mortalities caused by each infection wave … [and] a city invaded multiple times could receive different pathogen strains.”

 Ultimately, the simulation in the GV paper is quite simple.
 The only useful thing they do is aggregate historical mortality data and compare it to historical network attributes.
 Their simulation just adds complexity to an otherwise sound conclusion.
 Had I been clear-headed when choosing a paper to replicate, I would have realized how unsuitable this paper was for a complexity science project, and would have had decided on a different one.

 ## Replication:
 We ran into a few problems when attempting to replicate the research paper.